 Shootouts seem to bring out the best in Silfverberg.
-The Anaheim Ducks forward has been one of the NHL's best in the tiebreaker since entering the League in 2012.
+The Anaheim Ducks forward has been one of the best in the tiebreaker since entering the NHL in 2012.

 Silfverberg's quick release has helped him thrive in the one-on-one showdowns with goalies.
-He went 4-for-7 as a rookie with the Ottawa Senators in 2012-13 before being traded to Anaheim on July 5, 2013.
-Two years later, he led all NHL shooters with nine goals on 13 attempts, a 69.2 percent success rate that was best among all players with five or more attempts.
+He went 4-for-7 as a rookie with the Ottawa Senators in 2012-13 before being traded to Anaheim as part of the package for 30-goal scorer Bobby Ryan on July 5, 2013.
+Two years later, he led NHL shooters with nine goals on 13 attempts, a 69.2 percent success rate that was best among all players with five or more attempts.